njpanderson/push/README.md

 If your **workspace** root was `/Users/myusername/Projects/myproject/`, the `push.settings.json` file was directly within `myproject/`, and the file you uploaded was at `<workspace>/contact/index.php`, then it would end up being uploaded to `/home/myaccount/public/contact/index.php`.

-### On demand uploading
+### On demand transfers
-There are a few methods you can use to upload on demand.
+There are a few methods you can use to transfer files on demand.
 Two of which are the command palette, and the context menu in the file explorer, seen below:

 **Command palette:**